Procedures

 % sudo systemctl restart nginx

-6. Check if NGINX is running by opening the browser on the URL: http://<your-ip-address>.
+6. Check if NGINX is running by opening the browser at http://<your-ip-address>.

 nginxplusrunning